gvwilson/sdxjs/file-backup/index.md

 This is called asynchronously: as the output shows, the main program ends before the task handling the end of data is scheduled and run.
+Most programs also provide a handler for "data" events to do something with each block of data as it comes in;
+the `hash` object in our program does that for us.

 <%- include('/inc/figure.html', {
     id: 'file-backup-streaming',
+    img: './figures/streaming.svg',
     alt: 'Streaming file operations',
-    cap: 'Processing files as streams of chunks.',
+    cap: 'Processing files as streams of chunks.'
-    fixme: true
 }) %>

 ## How can we back up files?